Updated: Jan 27, 2019

 The first thing we do as we get on the boat is put our wetsuits on.
 This year we did 7mm wetsuits with hoods, gloves and boots all the same.
 There's a rhythm that happens and by our 4th and final day everyone has perfected it.
 Usually within 5 minutes of leaving the harbour we spot Humpbacks and Orcas.
 However, it may not be the best locations to swim with them as they could be in transit.

-Here is professional photographer and guest on our trip Roman Königshofer (@rawmeyn) gearing up and getting his underwater housing together - the process if you are well versed should take 10 minutes to get your wetsuit on and your underwater housing put together.
+The process if you are well versed should take 10 minutes to get your wetsuit on and your underwater housing put together.
+For underwater housing systems we will post a separate review of our Aquatica Housing for our Canon setup.

 Then when we see the wild Orcas and the Humpback Whales our boat keeps it's distance.
 We act in a very respectful manner to ensure we do not intercept the transit of the whales nor their feeding.
 It's disturbing to see how some of the locals act in regards to whale watching and crowding the whales.
 Respectful tourism and whale watching and viewing should happen at a safe distance as the boats can cause serious harm to the whales and the snorkelers nearby.